What Is Resource Management & How to Make it Work?

 Human power or people that work with you or for you are now considered to be an extremely important component of any business out there.
 It used to be an underestimated part, but for the past decade, a constant conversation about its value has improved things.

-Intellectual resources are the talents within an organization, the expertise of employees that is shared and contributes to the company standard.
+Intellectual resources are the talents within an organization, the expert power of employees that is shared and contributes to the company standard.
 It also includes patents, copyrights, and other kinds of legal subjects that can support intellectual property.

 Finally, the financial side includes cash, credit, and anything that proves the business to be financially capable.